This document in the Google Cloud Architecture Framework provides best practices for deploying applications securely.

 Control movement of data across perimeters

 To control the movement of data across a perimeter, you can configure security perimeters around the resources of your Google-managed services.
-Use VPC Service Controls to place all components and services in your CI/CD pipeline (for example, Container Registry, Artifact Registry, Container Analysis, and Binary Authorization) inside a security perimeter.
+Use VPC Service Controls to place all components and services in your CI/CD pipeline (for example, Container Registry, Artifact Registry, Artifact Analysis, and Binary Authorization) inside a security perimeter.

 VPC Service Controls improves your ability to mitigate the risk of unauthorized copying or transfer of data (data exfiltration) from Google-managed services.
 With VPC Service Controls, you configure security perimeters around the resources of your Google-managed services to control the movement of data across the perimeter boundary.
 When a service perimeter is enforced, requests that violate the perimeter policy are denied, such as requests that are made to protected services from outside a perimeter.
 When a service is protected by an enforced perimeter, VPC Service Controls ensures the following: